ariane-emory/aelisp/doc/gc-planning.md

 - common.h/c: load_file should probably trigger GC after parsing, ae_common_new_env will need a GC param and tracing.
 - env.h/c: many functions will need a GC param and tracing.
 - eval.h/c: many functions will need a GC param and tracing.
-- list.h/c: somefunctions will need a GC param and tracing (e.g. ae_list_cons).
+- list.h/c: some functions will need a GC param and tracing (e.g. ae_list_cons).
 - plist.h/c: many functions will need a GC param and tracing.
-- test.c: obiously many tests will need to be re-formulated.
+- test.c: many tests will need to be re-formulated.
 - All core files: every core function and maybe some helpers will need a GC param and tracing.

 Unused files - not presently in use and being ignored entirely for now: